Fundamentals of Railway Curve Superelevation

 Ee = 0.5344 V 2 / R (Formula 3)

 Ee = Equilibrium elevation in inches for a railway having nominal 7.5 inch gage track.

 A velocity of 3.0 mph on a 60 foot radius curve results in the following:

 Ee = 0.08 inches = 0.5344 * 3.0 2 / 60

 Equilibrium Elevation, Full Scale Practice.

-For a railway using 56.5 inch gage track (4 feet 8.5 inches) Formula 1 can be used without modification and Formula 2 can be used if the distance between bearing points of wheels on track is taken to be 58.8 inches.
+For a railway using 56.5 inch gage track (4 feet 8.5 inches) Formula 1 may be used without modification and Formula 2 may be used if the distance between bearing points of wheels on track is taken to be 58.8 inches.

 Using a New York, Chicago & St. Louis Railroad, Class S1, 2-8-4 type locomotive with the following:

 W = 416,000 pounds.